PeterWinzell/GDP-melco/report/report.md

 ```
 *Example 3, process requests*<br>

 This is the basic and simple principle behind the client-server implementation.
 However, apart from this the implementation does involve a bit more logic that allows the server to handle multiple clients, multiple requests and authorization management.
 For the southbound interface we have chosen to implement a getSignal, setSignal protocol based on tcp-sockets.
-The socket implementation could be replaced by any other inter-process data commincation channel such as VSI shared memory b-tree , CommonAPI[[6]](http://docs.projects.genivi.org/ipc.common-api-tools/3.1.2/pdf/CommonAPICppUserGuide.pdf) or any valid ipc.
+The socket implementation could be replaced by any other inter-process data commincation channel such as VSI[[6]](https://github.com/GENIVI/vehicle_signal_interface/blob/master/README.md) shared memory b-tree , CommonAPI[[7]](http://docs.projects.genivi.org/ipc.common-api-tools/3.1.2/pdf/CommonAPICppUserGuide.pdf) or any valid ipc.
 The actual signal retrieval is done by a SignalBroker which is executed in its own process.
 We have chosen this design for mainly one reason to keep the server independent of signal provider.
 The get,set protocol can be directly mapped to a signal provider within the server if needed.

 Authorization and authentication is defined and managed by tokens.
-This implementation uses jason web tokens[[7]](https://jwt.io) - the VIS does not specify which type of authorization token.
+This implementation uses jason web tokens[[8]](https://jwt.io) - the VIS does not specify which type of authorization token.

 ```json
 { "action": "authorize", "tokens":{ "authorization": "a-token-value" }, "requestId": "1" }